michael-collins/feeling-responsive/collections/_assignments/legacy-exercises/animation-project.md

 subtitle: An experimental 3D animated short film
 layout: project
 theme: Calling _______ Into Question
-asset-path: /assets/exercise-downloads
+asset-path: "/assets/exercise-downloads"
-published: true
+published: false

 ---
 ## Description

 For this project, you produce an experimental animation centered around the theme, **"{{ page.theme }}"**.
 Complete the project theme by filling in the blank.
 You will design, model, texture, animate, and render a **10 - 30 second animation** in response to sound that you find in the **Experimental** category on [freemusicarchive.org](http://freemusicarchive.org/genre/Experimental/).
 Pay special attention to the [audio track's licensing](http://freemusicarchive.org/curator/Video/blog/Not_All_Music_on_FMA_is_Licensed_for_Video).
 You cannot use anything that claims to derivatives in the license.
 If the license requires you to give credit (CC-BY), you can give credit in the Vimeo.com description.
 You are encouraged to edit, modify, and combine different audio tracks to suit the needs of your animation.